Herbs List

 Part Used: Leaves, stems, seeds, roots

-This herb has traditionally been used for menopausal troubles, flatulence, appetite loss, digestive problems, respiratory ailments and arthritis.
+Angelica has traditionally been used for menopausal troubles, flatulence, appetite loss, digestive problems, respiratory ailments and arthritis.
 Like it’s Chinese counterpart Angelica sinensis (dong quai), this herb is used by many women for the reproductive system.
 It is believed to be a hormonal regulator and uterine tonic.
 Angelica tea is often used to treat PMS as well.

-CAUTION: Not recommended during pregnancy.
+CAUTION: Angelica is not recommended during pregnancy.

 Anise